Sandy Hook's False Tip Closed

 Historic Aircraft at Hangar B, Floyd Bennett Field

 HARP volunteers are also building a full scale model of Wiley Post's Lockheed Vega, "The Winnie Mae" from scratch!
 The volunteers and park rangers are available to lead tours of the hangar and planes, and are more than happy to answer any questions.

 Sandy Hook Light and Keepers Quarters

 In June 2006, the historic Sandy Hook Lighthouse Keepers Quarters opened as a visitor contact station for tours of the Sandy Hook Lighthouse, America's oldest light.
 The $650,000 rehabilitation of the Keepers Quarters was funded by the park's Friends Group, the Sandy Hook Foundation.
-The main floor has exhibits on New Jersey lighthouses, while the upper floors are offices and lodging for the Foundation and the New Jersey Lighthouse Society, the volunteer group that conducts Lighthouse tours for the NPS.
+The main floor has exhibits on New Jersey lighthouses, while the upper floors are offices and lodging for the Foundation.
 Click here for Hours of Operation.

 Did You Know?

 Before they built the first airplane, the Wright Brothers were bicycle manufacturers.
 Today, the historic runways of Gateway's Floyd Bennett Field are used by cyclists throughout the year.
 More...